team-exor/eiquidus/README.md

 #### Backup Database Script

-Make a complete backup of an eIquidus mongo database collection and save to compressed file.
-Please note that you must ensure that the explorer is NOT running at the time of backup to prevent corrupting the backup data.
+Make a complete backup of an eIquidus mongo database and save to compressed file.
+A built-in locking mechanism prevents data from being updated or changed while a backup is in process.
+Backups can be safely created while the explorer is actively running and/or while the explorer is turned off.
 The following backup scenarios are supported:

 **Backup Database (No filename specified)**